Planning-nl/vue3-i18n/README.md

 }
 ```

-A locale key is a string that consists out of groups, separated by dash symbols.
+A locale key is a string.
+It can contain a multiple parts, separated by `-` symbols.
+The first group represents the
+language, the second group the region.
+After that, groups represent more and more specific sub regions/variants of the
+language.

 The special key `fallback` provides the fallback value when no other locale matches.

 ### Locales
 Locales can be set using the exported `locales` ref.
-It accepts an array of
+It accepts an array of strings or the default value `undefined`
-strings or the default value `undefined` (in which case it uses `navigator.languages` instead).
+(in which case it uses `navigator.languages` instead).

+The first locale is the primary one.
+Only if no translation can be found for it, the next locale in the list will be
+tried (and so on).

-The `getLocales()` function returns the array of currently used locales.
+The `getLocales()` function returns the array of currently active locales.

 ### Translating
 Translating can be performed by the `t` function, which accepts a `LocaleItem` object and an optional specific locale.